robak86/hardwired/README.md

 ### Defining an Unbound Placeholder

 The `unbound` function requires a generic type that will be enforced for the concrete implementations.
-It also accepts optional name, that might be useful for debugging.

 ```typescript
 import { unbound } from 'hardwired';